ShadovvBeast/TalkGPT/README.md

     cd frontend
     yarn
     ```
 4. Set up the env vars required by one of the underlying packages, either chatgpt (the unofficial API) or Pawan's chatgpt-io (recommended) which only requires one env var (CHATGPT_SESSION_TOKEN)
+5. Make sure the frontend has a .env file with the VITE_BACKEND_URL=http://localhost:3001 env var set
-5. You are now ready to use TalkGPT!
+6. You are now ready to use TalkGPT!

 ## Usage